Three Purposes for the Flipbooks

 To allow the child to learn the sounds.
 Dekodiphukan introduces the sound images and provides the rationale for why each image represents the sound that it does.
 However, sounds are learned best in the context of words and not in isolation.
 The Two and Three-Sound Flipbooks allow the child to hear and learn the sounds in words.

-Second, to allow the parent-teacher to model for the child the process of blending sounds into words.
+To allow the parent or teacher to model for the child the process of blending sounds into words.
 Audios are provided to assist the parent in learning the blending process and to permit the child to review the process on his or her own as often as he or she may wish.

 The blending or slurring of sounds into words takes practice.
 Just knowing how to say the sounds is not enough.
 As an example, the sounds for the word stir are .
-Said separately and spaced apart, they hardly sound like stir at all.
-For the sounds to become stir they must be said quickly, one after the other and slurred together.
-The Flipbooks help the parent teach the child this blending or slurring process.
+Said separately and spaced apart, they hardly sound like the word stir at all.
+For the sounds to become the word stir they must be said quickly, one after the other and slurred together.
+The Two and Three-Sound Flipbooks help the teacher or parent teach the child this blending or slurring process.

 The number codings are accompanied by the triangle, circle, square, rectangle, and star symbols that identify the five levels of the program.
-When all of the Two-Sound Flipbook triangle words are presented, the child is ready to begin the two-sound triangle level activities in the program.
-When all of the Three-Sound Flipbook happy-face triangle words are presented, the child is ready to begin the three-sound triangle level activities, and so on.
+When all of the Two-Sound Flipbook triangle words have been introduced, the child will have the necessary word vocabulary to begin the two-sound triangle level activities in the program's other apps.
+When all of the Three-Sound Flipbook happy-face triangle words have been introduced, the child will have the word vocabulary needed to begin the three-sound triangle level activities in the other apps, and so on.